Washington State Cougars baseball: Bailey–Brayton Field

 Following the 1978 football season, the university expanded Martin Stadium and removed its running track; a new track & field venue was planned to the northeast, at the site of the present baseball stadium.
 Difficulties in excavation and soil compaction led to the switch of track and baseball sites in 1979, and a new baseball stadium was built; it maintained the name Bailey Field when it opened at the start of the 1980 season.

 The field was renovated in 1981, 1984, and 1988.
 It was renamed Bailey–Brayton Field in early 2000, for Chuck Brayton, the program's head coach from 1962 to 1994.
 The facility has a capacity of 3,500 spectators and features a FieldTurf surface, electronic scoreboard, and stadium lighting.

 Head coaches

-The Cougars' head coach is Brian Green, hired on June 3, 2019.
+The Cougars' head coach is Nathan Choate, hired on June 23, 2023.

 The program's longest-tenured and most successful head coach is Chuck Brayton, who was head coach for 33 seasons (1962–1994) and led the Cougars to 1,162 wins.